Nashville gets its chance to step up for NFL draft

 "This weekend, Nashville, Tennessee, is, in fact, Football City," declared Mayor David Briley.
 "This wouldn't be happening if the league and team had not seen what we already knew about the city of Nashville."

+NFL Commissioner Roger Goodell told SiriusXM NFL Radio: "One of the things is the geographic location of the city you are in.
+Fans love to go from other markets to here.
+The number of jerseys you see (fans wearing), it reminds me of our international games."

-Rain, however, is in the forecast for Thursday night, something that didn't plague Chicago, Philadelphia and Dallas in the last four years as the draft has become a traveling circus.
+Rain was in the forecast for Thursday night, something that didn't plague Chicago, Philadelphia and Dallas in the past four years as the draft has become a traveling circus.
 That could put a damper on outdoor festivities, though it's unlikely to affect the business in the restaurants and bars downtown.
 Might even help.

+As Goodell has noted, the bar — a different sort of bar from those on Broadway — for the draft has been set high by previous cities, particularly Philadelphia.

 That's a year off, though.
 Right now, Nashville and the NFL are joined at the hip.
 Goodell believes "This is going to be a great platform for the city of Nashville."
 The mayor simply smiled at that statement.